 Accreditation is a stamp of approval that signifies that a program meets minimal educational standards.
 There are two widely accepted accrediting bodies for Marriage and Family Therapists -- the COAMFTE and CACREP.
 It is important to note that not all CACREP-accredited programs are specifically designed to prepare a student for a licensure in the state.
 In fact, Arizona explicitly states in its licensure guidelines that applicants must earn a Master's degree or a PhD from a COAMFTE-accredited school.
 Most schools widely tout the expected student outcomes and any MFT-specific track should explain that the program is designed to prepare the students for licensure.

 Career Opportunities for MFTs in Arizona

-What is somewhat ironic is that for a state without many options for MFT-specific education, there sure are a lot of marriage and family therapists in Arizona.
-According to the United States Bureau of Labor Statistics, Arizona is home to the fourth-most professional marriage and family therapists in the country.
-The more than 1,300 MFTs in Arizona make an annual average salary of right around $50,000, which is just a shade under the national average of $53,520.
-Some MFTs in Arizona can make as much as $100,000 in annual salary depending on employer.
+According to the United States Bureau of Labor Statistics, Arizona is home to about 370 marriage and family therapists.
+As of May 2022, they make an annual average salary of $53,000.
+Some MFTs in Arizona can make as much as $64,000 in annual salary depending on employer.